-11 Best Things To Do in Krakow
+More about: 12 Best Things To Do in Krakow

 Discovering the secrets of Krakow and exploring its streets and monuments is the ideal plan for a long weekend.
 The city and its surroundings offer plans that will stay in the traveller's mind forever.
-Here's what not to miss on your trip to Krakow.
+Here's what not to miss on your trip to Kraków.

-2. Visit Auschwitz Concentration Camps
+1. Visit the Auschwitz Concentration Camps

 Located about an hour and a half's drive from the centre of Kraków, the Auschwitz concentration camps are one of the most visited sites in Europe.
 What was once the capital of horror is now a museum dedicated to the memory of the victims of the Nazi regime.